trustoverip/spec-up-t-website/docs/advanced-features/migration.new.md

 ## Prerequisites

-- A functioning Spec-Up installation that you want to convert to Spec-Up-T
+- A functioning **Spec-Up** installation that you want to convert to **Spec-Up-T**
 - Node.js version 18 or higher
 - Git installed on your local system
 - A terminal/command line interface
 - A text editor or IDE (Visual Studio Code recommended)

+## Is it **Spec-Up**?

+How do we know if your repository is a Spec-Up installation?

+- Is there a `specs.json` present in the root directory that looks like [this](https://github.com/decentralized-identity/spec-up/blob/master/specs.json):
+- Is there a `package.json` present in the root directory that looks like [this](https://github.com/decentralized-identity/spec-up/blob/master/package.json):
+- Is there a `index.js` present in the root directory that looks like [this](https://github.com/decentralized-identity/spec-up/blob/master/index.js):

+If so, then you are likely using Spec-Up.

 ## Migration Process in Detail